4Q 2020 | STATE OF THE MARKET

 Besides clothing retailers, the foodservice industry (another non-essential service forced with closures) is learning to adapt to survive unprecedented times.
 According to Yelp, the restaurant industry experienced 32,109 total closures from March-August, with 19,590 or 61% of these businesses permanently closing.
 Restaurants focusing on breakfast and brunch, burger joints and dessert places are among the restaurants with the highest rate of business closures.
 Foods that work well for delivery and takeout have been able to keep their closure rates lower than others, including pizzerias, delis, food trucks, bakeries and coffee shops.
 Furthermore, the restaurant industry experienced sales dropping almost 15.4% year-over-year in August, forcing restaurant owners to get creative, relying on takeout and delivery orders, outdoor seating options, plexiglass dividers and even “outdoor igloos” to stay in business.1

-Although many headlines suggest all retail is suffering, services deemed necessary, such as grocery stores and building material / supply stores, saw sales growth in 2Q increased by 13% year-over-year.
+Although many headlines suggest all retail market sectors are suffering, services deemed necessary, such as grocery stores and building material / supply stores, saw sales growth in 2Q 2020 increased by 13% year-over-year.
 Time at home surged home improvement projects boding well for stores like Home Depot and Lowes.
 Furthermore, spending on essential product categories like packaged / canned goods increased by 54%, and cleaning products and supplies increased by 43% from March to April.2 The digital footprint of these items has also expanded and is likely here to stay; essential items such as medicine, groceries and household supplies are expected to grow 35% with online users after the Covid-19 recession.3

 As illustrated, retail product categories have variations of growth and decline; additionally, the quality of real estate segments diverges as well.
 For example, outdoor facilities and malls show to be affected less due to their unique placement during the pandemic.
 Through August, consumer traffic was down only 24.6% at outdoor shopping malls compared to indoor mall foot traffic down 37.2% from pre-pandemic foot traffic.4 The ability to retain well-positioned retailers and provide the comfort of space gives outdoor facilities a competitive edge, so long as pandemic concerns persist.